Strict quantization of coadjoint orbits: Continuity

-The other inclusion is easy if one uses that semisimple coadjoint orbits are affine algebraic varieties, see \autoref{theo:coadjointOrbitsAreClosed}: In particular they are analytic subsets of $\lie g^*$ and therefore we can use \autoref{theo:holextendability:extension} to extend any $f \in \Hol(\orbext\lambda)$ to a holomorphic function $\tilde f \in \Hol(\lie g^*)$, which can be approximated by polynomials.
-Restricting these approximating polynomials to $\orbext\lambda$ gives a sequence of elements of $\Pol(\orbext\lambda)$ converging locally uniformly to $f$.
+The other inclusion is easy to see if one uses that semisimple coadjoint orbits are affine algebraic varieties, see \autoref{theo:coadjointOrbitsAreClosed}: In particular they are analytic subsets of the Stein manifold $\lie g^*$ and therefore we can use \autoref{theo:holextendability:extension} to extend any $f \in \Hol(\orb\lambda)$ to a holomorphic function $\tilde f \in \Hol(\lie g^*)$, which can be approximated by polynomials.
+Restricting these approximating polynomials to $\orb\lambda$ gives a sequence of polynomials in $\Pol(\orb\lambda)$ converging locally uniformly to $f$.